project8/dripline/Home.md

 * [[Setup and Configuration]] provides further instruction for getting a local dripline node running.

 ## Usage
 The dripline executable takes a config file which overwrites default settings.
 Call it with ```$ /path/to/dripline console -extra_config <fully qualified path>```.
-For example, if you are in the top of the software tree, you could do something like:
+For example, if you are starting from scratch, you could do something like:

 ```shell
 $ git clone git@github.com:project8/dripline